haipengzhou856/FCLM-for-Interactive-Matting/README.md

 # FCLM-for-Interactive-Matting

-AAAI2026 accepted paper for: Toward Real-World High-Precision Image Matting and Segmentation
+Paper for Toward Real-World High-Precision Image Matting and Segmentation, AAAI2026

+**Codes are under review of the company, I'll try my best to reproduce and open-source.**

+Thx for you attention.